Saturday, October 8, 2016

 The traffic cannot overcome

-the scent of new green
+the scent of green life

-nor the sound of dripping rain.
+or the sound of dripping rain.

 The puddle holds a brown pine cone